Artichoke Stew with Lemon And Dill: A Summer Tradition

 Dr. Khalsa has had a life-long interest in mindful living as the basis for long-term vitality of mind, body, and spirit.
 She completed a residency in Internal Medicine at The Mayo Clinic in 2005 and is board-certified in Internal Medicine, Integrative Medicine, Lifestyle Medicine and Hospice/Palliative Medicine.
 Dr. Khalsa has deepened her studies on health and healing by becoming a Yoga Instructor, Reiki Master, and participating in a 2-year full-time program on Ayurveda at The Ayurvedic Institute in Albuquerque and India.

-Serving as an Integrative Medicine PCP, an instructor at the University of Arizona Integrative Medicine fellowship for physicians, and consultant to other medical practices, she has dedicated her career to promoting an increased understanding in clinical medicine of the link between long term vitality and the daily choices we make.
+Serving as an Integrative Medicine PCP, an instructor at the University of Arizona Integrative Medicine fellowship for physicians, and a consultant to other medical practices, she has dedicated her career to promoting an increased understanding in clinical medicine of the link between long-term vitality and the daily choices we make.
 She is currently focusing her energy to support physicians who want to expand their personal understanding of new ways of healing through an experiential process utilizing techniques in Ayurveda, yoga, mindfulness, and plant-based nutrition.
 Study Ayurveda with Dr. Khalsa.

 Enjoying the site even more because there are not ads?
 If you would like to support the development of this content which takes time and have an upcoming order form amazon, take a look at my kitchen favorites that I use daily.
 I will receive a small commission and there is no cost to you.